ethereum-optimism/go-ethereum/README.md

 can be configured using either environment variables or passed at runtime as flags.

+A prebuilt Docker image is available at `ethereumoptimism/go-ethereum`.

 To compile the code, run:
 ```
 $ make geth